gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 Site performance monitoring becomes increasingly important the more long-lasting your project is.
 You can put a lot of effort into performance work -- but then ship a performance regression that wipes out all your hard work!

 There are two options for this:

 - Gatsby Cloud has Lighthouse performance reports built into its CI/CD.
 Every time someone opens a pull request or merges into master, a Lighthouse report will be run and the performance score displayed.

 - Use a third-party service that offers performance monitoring.
-Different services offer different options -- scheduled runs on a daily basis or CI/CD integration through Github
+Different services offer different options -- schedule runs on a daily basis or CI/CD integration through Github (or your source control service).

 For additional precision, run Lighthouse multiple times and take the median result.

 ### Step 3: Quantify the impact of each change you make

 While you're doing performance-improvement work, it's important to understand the impact of each change or set of changes.
 You may find that one change gives you a 2-point Lighthouse improvement and another gives you a 20-point improvement.

 There's an easy way to measure this:

 1. Write a pull request with each change or set of changes, using a service like Gatsby Cloud or Netlify that generates deploy previews per-PR.
 2. Run Lighthouse tests against the deploy preview for that branch and the deploy preview for master.
 Do not compare the live site to a deploy preview since the CDN setup may differ.
-3. Calculate the difference in Lighthouse scores that each script
+3. Calculate the difference in Lighthouse scores
+4. If you don't see a significant difference from a change, consider batching similar changes together until the difference is noticeable and thinking about the changes as a group

 Performance work can be surprisingly nonlinear in impact.